-The program could be reviewed in terms of teaching and learning approaches to promote student-centered learning and increase student autonomy and confidence, which is of high importance for the market needs in Data Analytics.
-The students need to be exposed to different operating systems through the available servers and desktops, e.g. The program should consider the investment on Apple devices as well for the students to familiarize with the MacOs operating system which many employers currently use. .
+The program could be reviewed in terms of T&L approaches to promote online student-centred learning and increase student autonomy and confidence, which is of high importance for the market needs in Data Analytics.
+We provided examples of how this can be done further down.